Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 <p align="justify">The Unifyia platform is an advanced, cloud-native solution built on a microservices architecture, offering a unified experience for issuers, holders, and verifiers.
 As a next-generation zero trust identity and access management system, it facilitates the issuance and granular lifecycle management of various identity types and credentials listed below with a seamless user experience for partners and relying parties.</p>

-- PIV (Personal Identity Verification)
+- PIV - Personal Identity Verification
-- PIV-I (PIV-Interoperable)
+- PIV-I - PIV-Interoperable
-- CIV (Commercial Identity Verification) ID
+- CIV - Commercial Identity Verification ID
-- Passkeys (FIDO2) on devices, security keys, or smart cards
+- FIDO2 Passkeys on devices, security keys, or smart cards
 - PIV+FIDO2 credentials on devices, security keys, or smart cards
 - Mobile credentials, including FIDO2 on digital wallets
 - Derived credentials like Derived PIV (DPIV) and Derived FIDO2 Credentials (DFC) on security keys, smart cards, and digital wallets